Ian Witten: Awards and honours

-Royal Society of New Zealand in 1997.
+Royal Society of New Zealand (FRSNZ) in 1997.

-In 2004 he received the International Federation for Information Processing Namur Award for "contributions to the awareness of social implications of information technology, and the need for an holistic approach in the use of information technology that takes account of social implications" and in 2005 the Royal Society of New Zealand Hector Medal for contributions to many areas of computer science.
+In 2004 he received the International Federation for Information Processing Namur Award for "contributions to the awareness of social implications of information technology, and the need for an holistic approach in the use of information technology that takes account of social implications" and in 2005 the Hector Medal for contributions to many areas of computer science.